 This Position Statement was developed as an educational tool based on the opinion of the authors.
 It is not a product of a systematic review.
 Readers are encouraged to consider the information presented and reach their own conclusions.

-Eighty percent of people who suffer osteoporosis are women.1 Although more commonly seen in women, the burden of osteoporosis in men remains underdiagnosed and underreported.8
+Eighty percent of people who suffer osteoporosis are females.1 Although more commonly seen in females, osteoporosis in males remains underdiagnosed and underreported.8

-The lifetime risk for fracture may be rising in certain populations, specifically Hispanic women.
-According to the 2004 Surgeon General’s Report on Bone Health and Osteoporosis, the prevalence of osteoporosis in Hispanic women is similar to that found in Caucasian women.
+The lifetime risk for fracture may be rising in certain populations, specifically Hispanic females.
+According to the 2004 Surgeon General’s Report on Bone Health and Osteoporosis, the prevalence of osteoporosis in Hispanic females is similar to that found in Caucasian females.
 Recent data has shown that the prevalence of osteoporosis and related fractures was highest among Asian Americans, especially those ages 70 and older.
-In addition, the study indicated a low proportion of African Americans and males of any race with fractures typically associated with osteoporosis or with previous diagnoses of osteoporosis.
+In addition, the study indicated a low proportion of African Americans females and males of any race with fractures typically associated with osteoporosis or with previous diagnoses of osteoporosis.
 This likely reflects low rates of osteoporosis recognition and testing among these patient populations.
-There is little information available regarding racial differences in osteoporosis in men.
+There is little information available regarding racial differences in osteoporosis among males.

 People in the United States are living longer.
-World Health Organization (WHO) data from 2006 predicts the average life expectancy of men to be 75 and that of women to be 80 years.7 With the dramatic growth of the elderly population and the rise in the incidence of fractures at earlier ages, osteoporosis has become a major public health problem of epidemic proportions.
+World Health Organization (WHO) data from 2010 predicts the average life expectancy of males to be 75.9 and that of females to be 81.2 years.7, 18 With the dramatic growth of the elderly population and the rise in the incidence of fractures at earlier ages, osteoporosis has become a major public health problem of epidemic proportions.

 Osteoporosis can be classified into two broad categories: primary and secondary osteoporosis.5

-Primary osteoporosis (more common in women) is, by far, the most common form of the disease and includes:
+Primary osteoporosis (more common in females) is, by far, the most common form of the disease and includes:

 - Postmenopausal osteoporosis;